hildogjr/KiCost/README.rst

 * Processes the BOM XML file from your KiCad schematic to create a part-cost spreadsheet by scraping the web sites of several popular distributors for price and inventory data.
+  (You can also enter your own quantity-adjusted pricing data for specialized parts or those not found at the supported distributors.)
 * The spreadsheet contains quantity-adjusted pricing from each distributor for individual parts and the total board.
 * Enter the number of boards to be built in a spreadsheet cell and all the pricing